 It is expected that the Jewish study requirement will be substantially completed during the course of the student’s professional studies.
 Students should be able to uses elective slots or summer sessions to fulfill this requirement.
 Students will be allowed to fulfill their Jewish studies in both traditional in-class settings as well as in virtual learning environments.
 In cases where there are no suitable elective courses available, every effort will be made to help the student find an appropriate way to fulfill the requirement in a timely manner.

-The federation internship complements the student’s academic study and is central to her or his preparation as a future professional.
-FEREP students are expected to complete, at minimum, a year-long supervised internship at their local federation in North America, preferably during their final year of study.
-Students should have both a planning and financial resource development assignment.
-The internship is typically 16-20 hours per week during the school year and is not salaried.
-Some federations offer a stipend to the intern.
-The specific schedule, content of work and supervision are arranged by the student in collaboration with his/her academic program, the local federation, or both.
-This is both a requirement of the FEREP Program and an essential pre-professional experience that will introduce students to working in federation.
-The internship experience is also very important to future employers in the federation system.
+The Federation internship complements the student’s academic study and is central to her or his preparation as a future professional.
+FEREP students are expected to complete, at minimum, a year-long supervised internship at their local Federation in North America, preferably during their final year of study.
+This is both a requirement of the FEREP Program and an essential pre-professional experience that will introduce students to working in Federation.
+The internship experience is also very important to future employers in the Federation system.

-Internship requirements are as follows for recipients of the community-designated UJA-Federation of New York Ernest W. Michel FEREP scholarship:
+Requirements for UJA-Federation of New York Ernest W. Michel FEREP scholarship

 UJA-Federation of New York prefers the internship hours be split evenly over the course of two years but, by special arrangement, the internship can be combined into a three-days-per-week placement during the second year.
 UJA-Federation recognizes the importance of this pre-professional experience and if possible, encourages students to arrange their schedules to allow for maximum engagement.
 Students will receive a stipend based upon the number of days per week in the internship.